linikerunk/learning-python/README.md

 I intend to explore all of the levels since basic (functional programming) to high level programming paradigms, such as object oriented programming,  reactive programming (front end).
 Pip package manager concept,  the famous python libraries to create an automation level and solutions for diverse problems.

-And, if it's possible, I'll show you a django 2.2.4. application, django rest framework  creating a crud in a web system.
+And, if it's possible, I'll show you a Django 2.2.4. application, Django rest framework  creating a C.R.U.D. in a web system.

 I hope you guys like the content!
 This is one of my first repositories and I wish you happiness and a good didactic to achieve your objectives.
 --------------------------------------------------------------------------------------